tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-unix/start-w-shell.md

 Much like text shortcuts, shell commands often use abbreviations to get their point across.

-For example, the command *pwd* is short for "pass working directory."
+For example, the command *pwd* is short for "print working directory."
+The word "print" here means it will output it into the visible screen.

 Now type the command